bekzodu/Project-with-no-name/DailyProgress.md

 - Began working on the Contact Us page with navbar template from Bekzod

 ## (Bekzod):
+- Began working on the home page of the website
+- Designed and coded the navbar and intro page, which includes: navbar, image, intro text

 # Day 7 Progress Report